 News

-That wasn’t the only close call the United States and the Soviet Union had in their Cold War nuclear standoff.
-A lesser known one involved NATO war game preparations in 1983 that led the Soviets to believe the United States was ready to launch a first strike against it.
-Once again, it was a single officer – this one American – who may have saved the world from nuclear annihilation.
+The 1962 Cuban Missile Crisis wasn’t the only close call between the United States and the Soviet Union.
+Another lesser-known incident occurred in 1983 during NATO war game preparations.
+This led the Soviets to believe that the United States was ready to launch a first strike.
+Once again, it was a single officer—this time, an American—who may have saved the world from nuclear annihilation.

-President Biden has sensibly declared that the United States has no plans to establish a no-fly zone over Ukraine.
-However, Biden’s Secretary of State, Antony Blinken, has given the green light to NATO countries if they choose to provide fighter jets to Ukraine.
-Putin has responded that this would be equivalent to a declaration of war.
-Biden has also authorized the deployment of US forces to countries on Russia’s borders that were themselves once part of Russia – Latvia, Lithuania, and Estonia.
-The number of troops is relatively small – only around 800 – but the consequences of playing chicken with nukes could be catastrophic.
+Fortunately, President Biden declared that the United States had no plans to establish a no-fly zone over Ukraine.
+However, his Secretary of State, Antony Blinken, gave the green light for NATO countries to provide fighter jets to Ukraine.
+Putin claimed this move would be equivalent to a declaration of war.

 On another note, many clients first get to know us by accessing some of our well-researched courses and reports on important topics that affect you.